bloa/magpie/docs/tutorials/search.md

 As for the search, for the purpose of this tutorial we limit it to _either_ **100 steps** or **60 seconds**, whatever happens first.

-In the following, by "initial software" we mean the software such as it is after the "init" step, i.e., including the seeded performance bug.
+In the following, by "reference software" we mean the software such as it is after the "init" step, i.e., in our case including the seeded performance bug.

 ### Magpie run